WPS/domainstorytelling.org/docs/index.md

 <div class="ten offset-by-one columns">

 The people involved in requirements elicitation have to learn and to communicate continuously.
 If you have read [Domain Storytelling Explained](#dst-explained), you saw how Domain Storytelling helps to learn domain language and to reach a shared understanding.
 If you are a product owner, domain expert, business analyst, or developer who has to deal with requirements, you can use Domain Storytelling...

 1\. to identify weaknesses in IT-support and cooperation.
 2. to visualize how the domain will change because of the software being developed.
 3. as a starting point for writing down requirements.

 Domain Stories help to initially fill a product backlog with epics and user stories.
 The user stories can usually be derived directly from the domain stories.
-For example, earlierer we recorded a Domain Story about making ticket reservations.
+For example, earlier we recorded a Domain Story about making ticket reservations.
 We have learned that when a customer reserves tickets on site, the cashier opens the screen plan for the show and offers seats.
 From that, we can derive a high-level user story (without acceptance criteria): “As a cashier, I want to determine the free seats for a show so that I can offer these seats to my customers.”

 </div>